certtools/ieps/007/README.md

 #### Un-Configured bots
 It should be possible to run bots, which are not defined in IntelMQ's runtime configuration file.
 The bot configuration is provided as function parameter.

+### Logging

+By default, IntelMQ logs to `/var/log/intelmq/` or `/opt/intelmq/var/log`, respectively - depending on the installation type and actual configuration.
+When IntelMQ bots are called by other external scripts as library, the logging is in most cases not wanted and causes permission errors.
+On the other hand, the logging might as well be fine.
+There should be an easy way to disable the file-logging, while keeping the possibility to use the default behavior.

+### Dependency on configuration files

+IntelMQ in library-mode must not depend on existing IntelMQ configuration files or logging directories, but be able to behave as IntelMQ normally do.
+It is up to the user to decide the behavior, e.g. if the log of the bot should be written to files.

+IntelMQ normally loads the runtime configuration file `/etc/intelmq/runtime.yaml` or `/opt/intelmq/etc/runtime.yaml`.
+In library-mode, IntelMQ tries to load the file, but does continue normally if it does not exist.

+IntelMQ normally loads the harmonization configuration file `/etc/intelmq/harmonization.yaml` or `/opt/intelmq/etc/harmonization.yaml`.
+In library-mode, IntelMQ tries to load the file, and if it does not exist, loads the internal default harmonization configuration, which is part of the IntelMQ packages.

 ## Rationales